Mathenson/alx-low_level_programming/README.md

-This is the begining of pointers learnt in the ALX SE programme
+This is the beginning of low level language learn in ALX